shubhamaher8/Farm-Manager/README.md

 ## Contributing
 We welcome contributions to improve Farm Manager.
 Please follow these steps:
 1. Fork the repository.
+2. Commit the changes
+3. Push the repo with changes
-2. Create a new branch for your feature/bug fix.
+4. Create a new branch for your feature/bug fix.
-3. Commit your changes and push them to your branch.
+5. Commit your changes and push them to your branch.
-4. Submit a pull request with a detailed description of your changes.
+6. Submit a pull request with a detailed description of your changes.

 ---
 Feel free to suggest improvements or report issues via GitHub Issues.